openforeveryone/VulkanDepthPeel/README.md

 ![Screenshot](https://github.com/openforeveryone/VulkanDepthPeel/blob/master/ScreenShot.png "Screenshot")

-All blocks are the same size and rendered in arbetary order in seperate draw calls.
+All blocks are the same size and rendered in arbitrary order in separate draw calls.